Accent In Carpet Cleaning | Brentwood carpet cleaning near me

 For dyed fibers, the use of alkaline bases should be tested in an inconspicuous location to avoid color fading.

-How to Clean a Silk and Viscose Carpet
+How to Clean a Silk and Carpet

 Until now, we did not clean silk and viscose rugs, as these materials are very sensitive.
 We recommend that you have the stains cleaned by an expert.